-Prerequisites or corequisites: MAT 125 or 131 or 141 or AMS 151; PHY 125 with Lab 133 or PHY 131 with Lab 133 or PHY141
+Pre- or Corequisites: AMS 151 or MAT 125 or 131 or 141; PHY 125 or 131 or 141

-ESE 124 Programming Fundamentals (4)
+ESE 124: Programming Fundamentals (4)

 The course presents fundamental and more advanced C programming concepts.
 Lectures discuss the C language constructs and exemplify their using in relevant programming applications.
 The course also introduces fundamental concepts in electrical and computer engineering, such as bitwise operations, text file scanning, stack-based computation, table-based finite state machine implementation, hash tables, and linked lists.
 Scheduled lab activities focus on devising, implementing, debugging, and validating C programs for the concepts discussed in class.
 A course project focuses on developing a more extensive C program that comprehensively utilizes the programming concepts discussed during the semester.
+Fall, Spring